Mauricio Dubon Player Props: Astros vs. Mets

 Mets Pitching Rankings

-- Mets pitchers combine to allow the fourth-most home runs in baseball (101 total, 1.4 per game).
+- The Mets allow the fourth-most home runs in baseball (102 total, 1.4 per game).

-- In his most recent time out on Wednesday, the righty went six innings against the New York Yankees, giving up one earned run while surrendering three hits.
+- In his most recent appearance on Friday against the St. Louis Cardinals, the righty threw six innings, giving up one earned run while surrendering four hits.

-- In eight games this season, the 40-year-old has a 4.40 ERA and 7.8 strikeouts per nine innings, while allowing a batting average of .244 to opposing hitters.
+- In 14 games this season, the 27-year-old has a 4.83 ERA and 7.3 strikeouts per nine innings, while giving up a batting average of .279 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.